go-lark/lark/README.md

   2. not invite to the group.
   3. API permission not applied.
 - Does go-lark support interactive message card?
-  - It can send but no card builder provided.
-You may need to build it manually and send with go-lark.
+  - Yes, use card builder.

 ## Contributing